flowx-ai/docs-flowx/docs/flowx-designer/flowx-designer.md

 With the FLOWX Designer, you can:

-* Develop processes based on [BPMN 2.0](../overview/frameworks-and-standards/business-process-industry-standards/intro-to-bpmn/#bpmn-2-0-elements)
+* Develop processes based on [BPMN 2.0](../platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-bpmn)
 * Configure interfaces for the processes for both generated and custom screens
-* Define business rules and validations via [DMN](../overview/frameworks-and-standards/business-process-industry-standards/intro-to-dmn.md) files or via [MVEL](../overview/frameworks-and-standards/business-process-industry-standards/intro-to-mvel.md#what-is-mvel), or using other supported scripting languages
+* Define business rules and validations via [DMN](../platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-dmn.md) files or via [MVEL](../platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-mvel.md), or using other supported scripting languages
 * Create integration connectors in a visual manner
 * Create data models for your applications
-* Adding new capabilities **** by using [plugins](broken-reference)
+* Adding new capabilitiesby using [plugins](../platform-deep-dive/plugins/plugins.md)
 * Manage users access

 This section will go through the steps to set up the FLOWX Designer and how to use it.